roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

+===

- ****** The Hard Body Shop Clerk Ch.
-09 ****** bydlsloan© "You might be able to reach deeper with four fingers," Ty suggested.
+"You might be able to reach deeper with four fingers," Ty suggested.
 "And if you use your thumb to rub that little clitty, she might wiggle around a little and shake that money right out."

  The guy did everything Ty suggested, plugging her twat with four fingers and rubbing her clit with his thumb.
 This did inspire a positive response from Cori, who thrust her hips back against his hand, helping him drive his fingers deeper into her.
 When he was knuckles-deep, he felt the bag and pinched it between his fingertips.
 Slowly, he pulled it out, constantly rubbing her clit as he did so.